-The best streaming devices you can buy | Engadget
+The best streaming boxes and sticks you can buy | Engadget

 The best for gamers: NVIDIA Shield TV Pro

 For those who want an all-in-one device that lets you stream movies, run a PLEX media server and play games, consider NVIDIA’s Shield TV Pro.
-It currently runs Android TV, which is a little outdated at this point, but there’s a possibility that it could be upgraded to Google TV in the near future.
+It currently runs Android TV, which is a little outdated at this point, but there’s a possibility that it could be upgraded to Google TV in the future.

-Thanks to its TegraX1+ processor, the Shield TV Pro can stream in native 4K and it can also upscale 720p and 1080p video to 4K with the company’s AI neural network.
-It also supports Dolby Vision and HDR10, has 3GB of RAM, 16GB of storage, and two USB-C ports.
-There’s also a gigabit Ethernet port, an HDMI port and a microSD card slot.
+Thanks to its capable TegraX1+ processor, the Shield TV Pro can stream in native 4K and it can also upscale 720p and 1080p video to 4K with the company’s AI neural network.
+It also supports Dolby Vision and HDR10, has 3GB of RAM, 16GB of storage and two USB-C ports.
+Additionally, there’s a gigabit Ethernet port, an HDMI socket and a microSD card slot.
 Since it runs on Android, you can use it to play most games from the Google Play Store.

 The best gaming console for streaming: Xbox Series X

 Even though both Sony’s PlayStation 5 and the Xbox Series X can stream video, it’s the Xbox that we think is the best gaming console for the job.
 It can play 4K Blu-Rays and supports all of the usual streaming video apps including Apple TV+ and Disney+.
 However, the PS5 can’t stream Disney+ in 4K or Dolby Atmos, which is disappointing if you ever want to watch The Mandalorian in all its cinematic glory.

 Fortunately, that’s not the case with the Xbox Series X. On top of that, the Xbox Series X (and S) also support Dolby Vision for streaming video, which is especially great for people with newer TVs.
-Of course, the Xbox is also a pretty great gaming machine, and it offers access to Game Pass, Microsoft’s subscription service that has a large library of titles.
+Of course, the Xbox is also a pretty great gaming machine, and it offers access to Game Pass, Microsoft’s subscription service that has a large library of titles.Buy Xbox Series X at Microsoft - $500